danilredko/VisualSearchEngine/README.md

 ### Dataset

 - download the dataset using `https://www.kaggle.com/paramaggarwal/fashion-product-images-small`
-- rename the dataset folder to `dataset`
+- unzip rename the dataset folder to `dataset`
 - place `dataset` into `VisualSeachEngine`